'Controlled spontaneity': The secret UK government blueprints shaping post-terror planning

-A week later, in the early hours of Monday morning, an Islamophobic lone attacker, Darren Osborne, drove his van into a group of men near a mosque at Finsbury Park, north London.
+A week later, in the early hours of Monday 19 June, Darren Osborne, a lone Islamophobic attacker, drove his van into a group of men near a mosque in Finsbury Park, north London.

-A number of young men restrained Osborne, and protected him from attack by others.
-A little while later they were joined by Mohammed Mahmoud, the mosque’s imam.
+Several young men restrained Osborne and protected him from being attacked by others.
+Shortly later they were joined by Mohammed Mahmoud, the mosque’s imam.

 By the following morning, the hashtag #WeStandTogether was running across Twitter, after initially being promoted by police and police commanders.